sourcegraph/handbook/content/departments/finance/Gtmopsreview.md

 ## Example Use Cases:

-- Escalation engineering team leverages the report for challenging renewals.
 - Cloud team uses it to review cloud ARR updates.
 - Customer Support team reviewing version control for prioritizing upgrades.